 Optical images of a part of an epoxy mounted and polished shale revealed the presence of grains of different colors, sizes, and luster, which denoted metallic variations; however, this could not be verified just by optical analysis alone.
 An Octane Super SDD was subsequently used to analyze the section in a Water Vapor Permeability (WVP) SEM which produced very fast collection rates with high quality.

 Figures 2a and 2b.
-Individual examples of a single field of view, 1.35 X 1.055 mm with particles as small as 1.2 X 1.2 um shows the metallic particles colored according to their key (right).
+Individual examples of a single field of view, 1.35 X 1.055 mm with particles as small as 1.2 X 1.2 um show the metallic particles colored according to their key (right).
 Darker particles, which are lower atomic number non-metallics are not of interest for this analysis and remain unclassified (blue).

 - 500 kcps analytical throughput in stored data